jonellcc/Discord-Bot-CC/README.md

 - **Logging system**

 The bot is designed to be **extensible**, so you can add commands, slash commands, and events easily.
+**Lightweight**, so can run where the server you want like linux or localhost
 ---

 ## ⚙️ How It Works